yourlocaltechboi/jbguide/README.md

 When you jailbreak your device, a new application is installed; a package manager.
 On most modern jailbreaks, this package manager is called Cydia (which literally means "worm in the apple").
 Think of this like your jailbreak app store.
 There's something different about this app store though.
 You can get your apps (Tweaks in this case) from many different sources.
 These are called repositories (or repos for short).
 Inside these repositories are tweaks.
 Tweaks are 3rd party binaries made by developers that change parts of the system to do different things.
 Some are free, and some you have to pay for, just like any other software.

-## Section II: Picking your jailbreak method
+## Section II: Types of jailbreaks

 So you know what a jailbreak is, but now you're probably wondering, "how do you do it?"

-Well, there are different types of jailbreaks:
+Well, there are different types of jailbreaks.
+Different types of jailbreaks are applied in different ways.
+See the table below.

 Type of Jailbreak|What it means
 ---|---